thearifismail/insights-service-deployer/README.md

 ./okteto-dev.sh down
 ```

-Development containers sync your local code changes and reload automatically (~2-3 seconds).
+Development containers sync your local code changes and reload automatically (~13 seconds).
+You can either let okteto provide interactive service selection, or specify one service to start directly.
 The script handles ClowdApp reconciliation and deployment scaling automatically.

 ### VS Code/Cursor Debugging Setup

-After starting development with `./okteto-dev.sh up`, you can debug the Python services:
+After starting development with `./okteto-dev.sh up <service>`, you can debug the Python services:

 1. Copy the debug configuration to your local insights-host-inventory repo:
    ```bash